• Skip to primary navigation

 Take an individual asparagus spear and hold it between your two hands at the bottom of the spear.
 Bend the bottom third until the spear snaps.
 This is a pretty good approximation to where the less desirable root end and the stalk separates.

 While you can do this with every single spear, that individual spear is likely a pretty good indicator of what the rest of the bunch will be like.
-At this point, take a chefs knife and just lop the rest off using that first spear as my guide.
+Take a chef’s knife and just lop the rest off using that first spear as my guide.
 The root ends can be discarded.

 Only the stalks remain.
-This is the majority of an asparagus spear and is going to make up the bulk of this soup.
-Take the cleaned asparagus and loosely chop them into 1” to 3” sections.
+This is the majority of an asparagus spear and will make up the bulk of this soup.
+Take the cleaned asparagus and loosely chop them into 1-inch to 3-inch sections.

-You know your kitchen tools better than I do, so my first recommendation is to use your blender instructions and common sense when dealing with blending hot liquids.
+You know your kitchen tools better than I do, so I recommend using your blender instructions and common sense when blending hot liquids.

 After simmering the asparagus stocks in vegetable stock for a while, blend the soup.
-If you don’t have an immersion blender, a standard blender is your choice.
+A standard blender is your choice if you don’t have an immersion blender.

 Really, though, immersion blenders are awesome.
 As a person who does not like too many kitchen gadgets, I feel like this one is worth it!